juga0/dhcpcanon/docs/source/about.rst

 DHCP client disclosing less identifying information.

-Python implmentation of the DHCP Anonymity Profiles :rfc:`7844` designed for users that wish to remain anonymous to the visited network minimizing disclosure of identifying information.
+Python implementation of the DHCP Anonymity Profiles :rfc:`7844` designed for users that wish to remain anonymous to the visited network minimizing disclosure of identifying information.